-Assessment of the probability of off-target effects
+3.2.1 Assessment of the probability of off-target effects

-Given that the proposal is for deliberate release the probability of entry, establishment and spread is assumed to be certain and therefore the assessment relates to the host specificity of the proposed agent.
+Given that the proposal is for deliberate release, the probability of entry, establishment and spread is assumed to be certain and therefore the assessment relates to the host specificity of the proposed agent.

 A qualitative likelihood is assigned to the estimate of probability of off-target effects.
 Six descriptors are used: high; moderate; low; very low; extremely low; and negligible.
-Definitions of each descriptor are given in Appendix A, Table 1.
+Descriptive definitions for these descriptors and their indicative probability ranges are given in Appendix A, Table 1.

-Attachment 1 gives details provided by the proponent of the host specificity testing that was carried out.
+Attachment 1 gives details provided by the applicant of the host specificity testing that was carried out.

-1.4.1 Background to this application
+Background to this application